Emergency Preparedness Month Tips

 The preparedness theme for 2017 is “Disasters Don’t Plan Ahead.
 You Can.”

 We should all take action to prepare!
 Whether it’s a fire, hurricane, blizzard or water outage, emergencies can and do happen at the most inconvenient times.
-We can all help first responders in our community by training how to respond during an emergency and what to do when disaster strike – where we live, work, and visit.
+We can all help first responders in our community by learning how to respond during an emergency and what to do when disaster strikes – where we live, work, and visit.
 With a little planning and forethought, disastrous effects can often be minimized.

 Each week there will be a different theme, focused on simple but important steps to help keep you and your loved ones safe during a disaster.

 Week 1 (September 1-9): Make a Plan for Yourself, Family and Friends

 - Sign up for alerts and warnings in your area, such as Alert Bowie 2.0.